Managing Director and CEO

 Brent holds a Bachelor of Engineering (Chemical) from the University of Queensland.

-Executive General Manager, Strategy and Corporate Development
+Executive General Manager, Growth and Development

 Prior to joining Ampol, Alan held a senior position in the Oil and Gas department of Glencore plc, and prior to that spent more than a decade in private equity and investment banking, working in Sydney, London and Singapore.